30 A/B Tests to Boost Your SaaS Conversion Rates

 Changing the color of a CTA button is classic A/B testing.

-It seems too simplistic, but color affects your website visitors’ mood.
-Green represents moving forward, while red relates to blood and warning, and blue stands for trust and calmness.
-For SaaS companies, this research found the majority choose green and blue CTAs:
+It may seem too simplistic, but color affects your website visitors’ moods.
+Green represents moving forward, red represents blood and warning, and blue represents trust and calmness.
+For SaaS companies, this research found that the majority choose green and blue CTAs:

 A/B testing CTA button Colors